LucyPill/MechaCar_Statistica_Analysis/README.md

 * The slope (m) is not considered to be zero beacuse there is a significant relationship between some of independent variables (vehicle_length and the ground_clearance) the dependent variable.

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+* Yes, it does.
+This regression model efectively predict the mpg of MechaCar prototypes as it is indicated by the r-squared value of 0.7149.
+A r-squared of 1 would predict the model with a very high degree of certanty.

 ![lm_summary_stats.png](https://github.com/LucyPill/MechaCar_Statistica_Analysis/blob/main/Images/lm_summary_stats.png)